 - Poor diet, it may deprive the body of essential nutrients that help develop strong muscles.

-- Recurring injury, athletes whom have suffered hamstring tendinopathy in the past have higher chances of pain recurring.
+- Recurring injury, athletes whom have suffered injuries in the past have higher chances of pain recurring.

 - Muscle fatigue

 A visit to the doctor will give a better overview of the condition and the severity of the injury.
 A doctor will carry an X- ray or MRI scan in order to have a clear picture of the condition.
 In addition a scan will guide the doctor to choose the most effective treatment.

 In many cases having few days of rest is enough to heal.
 Giving the muscles time to restore to their normal condition is essential as they heal by themselves.
 In most cases the recovery is quite successful and the athlete can go back to training in a short period of time.
 However, it’s wise to investigate further what caused the injury in the first place, so the chances of re injury are out.

 Nowadays there’s a wide range of treatments from traditional to fairly new these programs help the patient to get better in no time.
 Plus modern technology makes it easier to detect ligaments fissures and muscle deterioration.